Cadiboo/Example-Mod/README.md

 4. Run the `eclipse` gradle task
 	- On Mac: run `./gradlew eclipse`
 	- On Windows: run `gradlew eclipse`
 5. Open eclipse...
-TODO add instructions
+TODO add instructions (read the forge tutorial in README.txt for now)

 #### Using IntelliJ
 2. Open IntelliJ Idea